-- D99 student use is of alcohol and substance use is similar to national, state and county trends.
+- D99 student use of alcohol and other substance is similar to national, state and county trends.

-- D99 student use of illicit drugs overall is low, and extremely low for substances like cocaine, meth and heroin.
+- D99 student use of illicit drugs overall is low, and extremely low for substances like cocaine, meth, heroin and other opioids.

 Focus for the Future

 Empowering Families - Studies show that when parents share their expectations about substance abuse, teens listen.
 We encourage parents to continue a dialogue with their teens about the risks of substance use and the values that are important to your family.
 For information on a variety of substance-related topics and how to start a conversation with your student, consider these prevention tips at drugfree.org

 Alcohol - Alcohol is one of the most commonly abused drugs among young people.
 We want to prepare and protect our kids from the dangers of binge drinking now and in the future as young adults.
 Research shows the best way to accomplish that is to help them abstain from drinking in high school.
 Hosting parties at home in the name of safe teen drinking has the opposite effect as it increases the risk of college-age binge drinking.